AparnaKarneedi/Food_delivery_Prediction/README.md

 # Getting Started
 To get started with this project, you can follow these steps:

-1.Clone the repository: git clone <repository_url>
+  1. Clone the repository: git clone <repository_url>
-Install the required dependencies: pip install numpy pandas matplotlib seaborn plotly scikit-learn Run the code in a Python environment: python food_delivery_analysis.py
+  2. Install the required dependencies: pip install numpy pandas matplotlib seaborn plotly scikit-learn
+  3. Run the code in a Python environment: python food_delivery_analysis.py
 # Description
 The analysis is performed using Python and several data analysis libraries, including NumPy, Pandas, Matplotlib, Seaborn, and Plotly.
 The dataset is loaded into a Pandas DataFrame and explored to gain insights.

 # Data Exploration
-Basic information about the dataset is displayed using df.head(), df.tail(), df.shape, df.columns, df.duplicated().sum(), df.isnull().sum(), df.info(), df.describe(), and df.nunique().
+  • Basic information about the dataset is displayed using df.head(), df.tail(), df.shape, df.columns, df.duplicated().sum(), df.isnull().sum(), df.info(), df.describe(), and df.nunique().
-Categorical columns are identified using object_columns = df.select_dtypes(include='object').columns.
+  • Categorical columns are identified using object_columns = df.select_dtypes(include='object').columns.
 Numerical columns are identified using numerical_columns = df.select_dtypes(include=['int64', 'float64']).columns.
 The unique values and value counts for the "Type_of_order" and "Type_of_vehicle" columns are displayed.
 Count plots, pie charts, bar plots, box plots, violin plots, histograms, and density plots are created to visualize the distributions and relationships between variables.